 3. You don’t have to spend ages getting your kids to sleep

 They might not stay asleep all night, but I can guarantee that a day packed full of Eurocamp activities will make a toddler so flipping knackered that the nap/bedtime routine becomes extremely easy.
 Simply feed, then place in cot, et voila!
 A snoozing child.

-I watched the programme, “Blinging up Baby” the other day and whilst I’m an advocate of ‘each to their own’ I couldn’t help thinking those children should be outside, jumping in muddy puddles and scruffing around, not sat in a beauty salon having their eyebrows painted on and their skin spray-tanned.
+I watched the programme, “Blinging up Baby” the other day and while I’m an advocate of ‘each to their own’ I couldn’t help thinking those children should be outside, jumping in muddy puddles and scruffing around, not sat in a beauty salon having their eyebrows painted on and their skin spray-tanned.
 Children seem at their happiest outside and there is something so joyful in watching them play in the open air.
-This is one of the main reasons why Eurocamp – and camping in general – are so great.

 5. Be part of the buzz of Eurocamp life

 People potter past, push bikes, whizz scooters, some carry toilet rolls announcing their intentions to the world.
-The smell of BBQ lingers, towels are thrown over bare shoulders, buckets of washing up rattle…the buzz of campsite life is infectious, communal, comforting.
+The smell of BBQ lingers, towels are thrown over bare shoulders, buckets of washing up rattle…the buzz of campsite life is infectious, communal and comforting.

 Be it chalet, safari tent, mobile home, classic tent or even tree house there’s something to suit different budgets and camping tastes.

 7. Take organised day trips out from the site